 Editor’s note: Some of the offers on this page may be expired.
 Check out our Best Credit Cards page for the most up-to-date offers for our favorite credit cards.

 You have several ways to earn airline miles with the JetBlue TrueBlue rewards program, including paid flights throughout the U.S., Caribbean and South America.
 You can also earn miles without ever flying on an airplane.

-Popular options include signing up for a co-branded JetBlue credit card and joining the airline’s dining rewards program.
+Popular options include signing up for a co-branded JetBlue credit card, shopping on the TrueBlue Shopping Portal, and joining the airline’s dining rewards program.
 JetBlue’s TrueBlue Dining program can be especially advantageous since it rewards you for dining out — something you’re probably doing anyway.
 Plus, all miles you earn are issued on top of miles you earn with a travel credit card.